Magenic/MAQS/docs/MAQS_5.0.0/Getting-Started.md

 ## Installation
 The first step is to install MAQS.
 Checkout the [MAQS Installation](MAQS_5.0.0/Installation) guide.

-Optional installs are NUnit and StyleCop.

 ## Building Your First Project
-After the MAQS Visual Studio Extension and NuGet package have been installed, you're ready to start testing.
+After the MAQS Visual Studio Extension has been installed, you're ready to start testing.

 1. Go To File > New > Project
 ![New Project](resources/NewProject1.png)

-2. Under Templates (in the side panel)
+2. Under Templates in the side panel, select "Magenic's Open Test"

-3. Magenic's Open Test
 ![New Project](resources/NewProject2.png)

-There are two options, MAQS Framework - Selenium , that will start a project with tests run in VSTest, or MAQS Framework - NUnit - Selenium.
-The only difference is the test adapter used with the included test templates.

-Finally name the solution whatever you'd like to name, and click "ok".
+3. Finally, name the solution whatever you'd like and click "ok".
 ## Adding a Page Model
 To add a new Page Model from a template